 The history of logos goes as far back as the cavemen era.
-Back when, people did not know how to read or write, they used to draw symbols on cave walls to tell a story or describe their actions.
-Although this was not a logo but we can say that this was the beginning of logos.
-Moving forward, man started using family heirlooms and various symbols to represent their clan or tribe.
-This, one can say, is the official beginning of use of logos.
+Back when people did not know how to read or write, they used to draw symbols on cave walls to tell a story or describe their actions.
+Although this was not a logo we can say that this was the beginning of logos.
+Moving forward, the man started using family heirlooms and various symbols to represent their clan or tribe.
+This, one can say, is the official beginning of the use of logos.
 Furthermore, the Egyptians used their fair share of drawing symbols and telling stories through images, texts and symbols.
 Every symbol, text or image in their scriptures had a different meaning.
-Even the colors used to fill them with had different meanings.
+Even the colours used to fill them with had different meanings.

-Later on, currency was introduced and the coins used for trade had some symbols and text representing which country they were used for.
+Later on, the currency was introduced and the coins used for trade had some symbols and text representing which country they were used for.
 By this era, people even started using symbols and texts to represent their shops but they were basic symbols just to show the purpose of the store.
 Like, for example, for wine shops, there would be a drawing of a bottle and for fruit stores, there would be a drawing of some fruits.
 They weren’t very creative with their symbols and logos.
 It was just to serve their basic purpose of representation.

 In the mid-1600s, people started printing newspapers and the concept of branding was introduced and this became a huge phenomenon for stores because some stores would use that newspaper to advertise their store and attract a lot of fascinated customers using drawings and symbols and beat the other stores to it.
 They also started to make their logos a bit more unique than each other so customers would know the difference.